richafnu/Viva/Viva/engage/manage-engage-licenses-microsoft-365.md

 >[!NOTE]
 >Always ensure that network users sign in with their full Microsoft 365 identity.

-### Workplace Searches and public content
+### Viva Engage content in Workplace Search and M365 Copilot

 Users who don't have Viva Engage user licenses can see search results that originate from Viva Engage.
-This includes results from Workplace search and from Copilot 365.
-Users without appropriate licensing can't select or otherwise interact with Engage post links, or access Engage in any fashion.
+This includes results from Workplace Search and from Copilot 365.
+Users without appropriate licensing can't select or otherwise interact with Viva Engage post links, or access Engage in any fashion.

-Engage content that's available to Workplace search and to Copilot 365 is currently limited to Question posts from public communities, [Engage's Answers feature](eac-answers-overview-set-up.md), and [Storylines](eac-storyline.md).
+Viva Engage content that appears in Workplace Search and in Copilot 365 is currently limited to Question posts from public communities, [Engage's Answers feature](eac-answers-overview-set-up.md), and [Storylines](eac-storyline.md).
 Users without separate Answers licenses can view Question posts, but can't interact with them, or post new questions.

 ## FAQ